The _config file

 prettyUrls

-By default it's enabled and generates pretty URLs, for example /about-us/ instead of /about-us.html.
+This option is enabled by default to generate pretty URLs, for example /about-us/ instead of /about-us.html.
 Set false to disable it.

 const site = lume({